entymon/serverless-api/README.md

 1. I have got one problem where I didn't know what's going on.
 Followed to instructions in tutorial: `https://serverless.com/blog/serverless-express-rest-api/`
 I used syntax `tableName: 'users-table-${self:provider.stage}'` - serverless command line does not show any problems however each command execution gave empty result.

-### TODO

-- Add Webpack and eslint

 ### Debugging

-1. Run `yarn start`
+1. Run `yarn start` for run serverless-offline
-2. Run in separate window `node app/dev.js` - this one listen console logs but has to be restart any time something as changed
+2. Run `node app/dev.js` in separate window  - this one listen console logs but has to be restart any time if something was changed

+### API Documentation

+This is easy way to check documentation as I didn't publish it yet.

+1. Run endpoint: `/swagger.json` in Postman or other HTTP Client
+2. Copy JSON code and paste to `https://editor.swagger.io/`